-The proposed \ac{est} environment is built following a similar interactive setting as in children's exploratory play in the Blicket experiments.
-Specifically, we are inspired by recent work in building synthetic \textit{reasoning} datasets~\cite{johnson2017clevr,yi2019clevrer,zhang2021acre,girdhar2019cater,zhang2019raven,baradel2019cophy} and adopt the CLEVR~\cite{johnson2017clevr} universe in creating the interactive environment.
-Following the recent work of ACRE~\cite{zhang2021acre} for causal reasoning, we borrow the object combinations and the tabletop machine setup.
-In particular, an agent is presented with a few observations of objects on Blicket machines that are either activated or not (referred to as \textit{context}) at the beginning of each \ac{est} episode.
-Information for correctly telling which object is a Blicket is incomplete from the context only.
-Therefore, to determine the Blicketness of each object in the shortest amount of time, an agent is tasked to propose a new experimentation setup that should be carried out in each of the upcoming time step (referred to as \textit{trial}), and in the meantime, updating its belief over which object is an actual Blicket.
-The correctness of its belief at each step serves as the motivating signal for the agent, which additionally receives a constant penalty for every unsuccessful trial.
-The \ac{est} environment is built with a clear mind in evaluating \textit{visual} reasoning in scientific thinking and therefore does not emphasize motor control for the agent.
-Hence, we simplify the action space by quantifying it into a discrete space representing the selection of each object for further experimentation.
-In summary, the \ac{est} environment is designed with the following principles:
+\ac{env} is built following a similar interactive setting in the original Blicket experiments.
+Specifically, we are inspired by recent work in building synthetic \textit{reasoning} benchmarks \citep{johnson2017clevr,edmonds2018human,zhang2019raven,yi2019clevrer,girdhar2019cater,zhang2021acre,xie2021halma,li2022neural,li2023minimalist,jiang2023mewl,xu2023conan} and adopt the CLEVR \citep{johnson2017clevr} universe in creating the interactive environment.
+Following the recent work of ACRE \citep{zhang2021acre} for causal reasoning, we borrow the object appearances and the Blicket machine setup.
+In particular, an agent is presented with a few observations of objects on Blicket machines that are either activated or not (referred to as \textit{context}) at the beginning of each \ac{env} episode.
+Information for identifying which subset of objects are Blickets is incomplete from the context only, thereby introducing uncertainty.
+To determine the Blicketness of each object, an agent is tasked to propose trial experiments that could be carried out in each of the upcoming time steps (referred to as \textit{trials}), and in the meantime, updating its belief over which object is an actual Blicket.
+The correctness of its belief at each step serves as the motivating signal for the agent, who additionally receives a constant penalty for every unsuccessful trial to encourage efficiency.

-\begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item The task is light in visual effect and motor interaction but heavy in visual reasoning and exploration.
-Every \ac{est} scene only depicts elementary 3D shapes as in ACRE~\cite{zhang2021acre}, and the agent's action is abstracted out into object selection instead of involving sensorimotor complexity of the body and hand movement, making it easier for practitioners to concentrate on reasoning. \item \ac{est} is more than an interactive game.
-Not all interactive processes are interventional.
-The task is designed to focus on generating and testing interventions to disentangle confounders via proposal making, which goes beyond simple causal reasoning testbeds for RL. \end{itemize}